JonathanMEdwards/subtext10/doc/language.md

 ## Expressions
 In the formula `y = x + 1` the part to the right of the `=` is called an _expression_.
 This expression starts with the _value_ `x` followed by the _function call_ `+ 1`.
 An expression value can be either a literal like the number `1`, or a _reference_ to a field somewhere in the document, like `x`.
 References can be a _path_ of multiple names separated by `.`, as in `b.x`, pronounced “b dot x”, which refers to the `x` field of the block `b`.
 Other kinds of paths will be described later.

 A function call starts with a reference to a function, in this case `+`, the built-in addition function.
 The function reference is followed by parentheses containing zero or more _arguments_ to the function.
 When there is only one argument and it is a value, the parenthese are optional: so `x + 1` is equivalent to `x +(1)`.
 All functions operate on the value to their left, which is called their _input_, and additionally zero or more arguments in parentheses to their right.
 So in `x + 1` and `x +(1)` the input to the `+` function is the value `x` and the single argument is the value `1`.
 There is no such thing as a function with no input.
 If a function call has no arguments it uses empty parethenses as in `x negate()`.
 Arguments can also be expressions, in which parentheses must be used, for example `x +(y * 2)`.
-If a function takes more than one argument it uses a “keyword” syntax for the extra arguments: `value fnc(arg1, param := arg2)`.
+If a function takes more than one argument it uses a “keyword” syntax for the extra arguments: `value fnc(arg1, .param := arg2)`.
 All arguments are optional, and will be given a default value if unspecified in the call.

 Expressions executely strictly left-to-right, which can violate the expectations of arithmetic precedence.
 The expression `1 + 2 * 3` is equal to 6 not 7.
 This is clearer if parenthese are used: `1 +(2) *(3)`.
 For that reason, the UI will always fill in parentheses in function calls, but fade them out in the case of a single value argument, so that they still resemble the familiar parentheses-free form, but hopefully still look different enough to break the expectations of aratithmetic precedence.
 We retain the parentheses-free form in the syntax because that is the entrenched expectation of experienced programmers, who are the audience for the syntax.